ladybug-tools/hb-energy-primer/text/components/Apply_Room_Schedules.md

 #### Inputs
 * ##### room_or_program [Required]
 Honeybee Rooms or Honeybee ProgramType objects for which schedules should be changed.
 This can also be the identifier of a ProgramType to be looked up in the program type library.
+This can also be a Honeybee Model for which all Rooms will be assigned the schedules.
 * ##### occupancy_sch
 A fractional schedule for the occupancy over the course of the year.
 This can also be the identifier of a schedule to be looked up in the schedule library.
 * ##### activity_sch